-Our plan to resume on-campus operations is based on a coordinated and multi-faceted approach that seeks to make use of the best information available.
+Our plan for campus operations during the spring 2021 semester is based on a coordinated and multi-faceted approach that seeks to make use of the best information available.
 The overall planning effort is informed by guidance from the federal and state governments, national and local public health agencies, the Nevada System of Higher Education, and experts at UNLV.

 Because conditions are fluid, the plan is designed to be flexible and sensitive to changing contexts.
-Based on current trends in public health, we have begun the process to resume in-person operations during summer 2020, although an increase in disease transmission within Southern Nevada or on the UNLV campus could require a return to remote activities.
+Based on current trends in public health, we expect to carry out university operations as we did in fall 2020, but an increase in disease transmission within Southern Nevada or on UNLV campuses could require a return to additional remote activities.